NaveenB2004/SDH/README.md

 # Socket Data Handler

-`Socket Data Handler` is basically a `communication protocol`, that written in `Java` language.
+`Socket Data Handler` is basically a `communication protocol`, that is written in `Java` language.
 As the basic meaning of the `protocol`, this will help users to communicate between other socket connections with a specific method.
 This is not bound to the `text` based communication.
 In core, it's all about `bytes`.
 But don't worry, you don't need to work directly with bytes!
-Also, **if you need to use another programming language as the client or server, yes you can!** You just need to follow the order of this `protocol` and implement in other language.
-Also note that, **this library is just a `IO` tool and you still need to work on your network and data encryption parts.**
+Also, **if you need to use another programming language as the client or server, yes you can!** You just need to follow the order of this `protocol` and implement it in other languages.
+Also note that **this library is just an `IO` tool and you still need to work on your network and data encryption parts.**

 - [Socket Data Handler](#socket-data-handler)
     - [Why?](#why)